liquidz00/Patcher/docs/user/jamf_deployment.rst

 3. Switch to the **API Roles** tab.
 4. Click **New** to create a new role.
 5. Provide a meaningful display name for the API role (e.g., "Patch Reports Access").
-6. In the **Jamf Pro API Role privileges** field, type the following privileges required for use with Patcher:
+6. In the **Jamf Pro API Role privileges** field, type the following privileges required for use with Patcher

    * Read Patch Management Software Titles
    * Read Patch Policies
    * Read Mobile Devices
    * Read Mobile Device Inventory Collection
    * Read Mobile Device Applications
    * Read API Integrations
    * Read API Roles
    * Read Patch Management Settings

 7. Click **Save** to create the role.